eloialonso/open-rain/README.md

 - The `measure` button will provide random values.

-## Remark: access the GPIO pins without root
+## Access the GPIO pins without root

 On a Rapsberry Pi, the scripts `server.py` and `cron.py` should be run as root to access the GPIO pins.
 You can change it as explained in [this discussion](https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root/46235).